Tips from an intermediate homesteader on raising chicks for beginners.

-Where do I get my chicks?
+Where do I buy my chicks?

-I don’t mean to put Rural King on blast, and I do shop there often, but I’ve seen bloody feces and dead chicks in their brooders early in the morning so I just hesitate to buy chicks from my local Rural King.
+I don’t mean to put Rural King on blast, and I do shop there, but I’ve seen bloody feces and dead chicks in their brooders early in the morning so I just hesitate to buy chicks from my local Rural King.
 I feel that some of the employees do not treat the little chick-a-dees well.
 What I suggest is going to your farm stores early in the morning while they’re opening to see how dedicated they are to cleaning the brooders and keeping the maintenance up for healthy animals.

 What do I need in order to start raising chicks?